grame-cncm/faust/embedded/faustremote/README.md

 ## The libfaustremote library

 The `libfaustremote` library allows to compile and process a Faust DSP program on a remote machine.

 ### Remote server

 The server launches a compilation service, waiting for DSPs to compile.
 Dependencies are:
 * `LLVM` using macport
-* `faust`        make + sudo make install at the root of faust project
+* `faust` make + sudo make install at the root of Faust project
-* `HTTPDFaust`   make httpd + sudo make install at the root of faust project
+* `HTTPDFaust` make httpd + sudo make install at the root of Faust project
-* `microhttpd`   using macport
+* `libmicrohttpd` using macport
 * `libjacknet` download JackOSX package at: https://jackaudio.org

 Here is the API: